HISTORY OF OKLAHOMA SHAKESPEARE IN THE PARK

 January and February of 1994 featured the second production at Stage Center, Romeo and Juliet.
 The winter productions downtown presented an excellent opportunity to expose school groups to Shakespeare, in a way the summer productions could not.

-Company Member Shane McClure & then Managing Director Sue Ellen Reiman in 1994
+Shane McClure & Sue Ellen Reiman, Othlello 1994

 The 1994 summer season featured The Taming of the Shrew (which also toured), Antony and Cleopatra, Cyrano de Bergerac and The Tempest.